Allan Heyl

 The three then began a crime spree, which ended on January 30, 1984 when McCall was killed in a shoot-out with police.
 Stander, who had travelled to America, likewise died in a shoot-out with police there on February 13, 1984.

-Heyl, who had travelled to Britain, where he committed further robberies.
+Heyl had travelled to Britain, where he committed further robberies.
 These led to his arrest and, in 1985, he was tried at Winchester Crown Court and sentenced to nine years in a British prison.

 At the end of his British sentence, he was extradited to South Africa, and re-imprisoned on charges pertaining to the Stander Gang robberies.
 Heyl was serving a sentence of 25 years in Krugersdorp Prison.

 Post-prison activities and release

 In the 2003 film Stander, Heyl is portrayed by David O'Hara.
 Heyl, who at the time was still in prison, supplied the filmmakers with much background detail on the gang's practices.